 The Company’s governance policy includes charters for the Board and for its Standing Committees, the Audit and Governance Committees.
 The Board believes that Board Committees assist the effective functioning of the Company’s Board of Directors and help ensure that the views of Independent Directors are effectively represented.
 Only Independent Directors sit on the Board’s Committees.
-For the full text of Brookfield Real Estate Services Inc.’s current Corporate Governance Policy, please refer to the Corporate Governance Policy in the Related Links section to the right.

 The Audit Committee’s primary responsibility is to ensure the integrity of the Company’s financial reporting, risk management and internal controls.
 The Audit Committee has unrestricted access to the Manager’s employees and the Company’s records.
 In addition, the Audit Committee has direct communication with the Company’s internal and external auditors in order to discuss audit-related matters.

 The Governance Committee’s primary responsibility is to review the Manager’s performance, develop the Company’s approach to governance issues, recommend potential Director candidates for nomination to the Board and to review the composition and effectiveness of the Board and the contribution of its Directors periodically.
 The Governance Committee considers many factors before recommending potential Director candidates for nomination to the board, such as required skill sets that will ensure the Board runs effectively, the size of the Board and the diversity of the Board members.